Trevor-Fagan/UpSkill/Databases/PostgreSQL/Section4.md

 ## Three Way Joins
 `SELECT url, contents, username FROM comments JOIN photos ON comments.photo_id = photos.id JOIN users ON users.id = comments.user_id AND users.id = photos.user_id`

+## Having
+Allows you to filter a set of groups- always used with GROUP BY.